 Recently, we have also added two other buildings.
 In 2008, we bought the building that now houses our administrative offices and library, and from 2011 to 2015, we purchased and renovated a new middle school campus through the fundraising efforts of the entire CDS family.
 We continued with enhancements to the 333 Dolores campus, such as new classrooms to accommodate a larger student body, a kitchen that plays a major role in our farm and garden curriculum, and other upgrades.

 St. Joseph’s Hall has been a fixture of CDS’ past history, and we remain committed to the essential values that have been nourished there: social justice, project-based learning, and a strong sense of community.
-“Elevating St. Joseph’s Hall” will restore this beloved building and preserve and protect the place where our students spend most of their day.
+“Elevating St. Joseph’s Hall” has restored this beloved building and preserved and protected the place where our students spend most of their day.